NextdoorPsycho/magic_card_detector/mcd_dart/README.md

 - Card detection using contour detection and polygon approximation
 - Card recognition using perceptual hashing (pHash)
 - Support for different lighting conditions and card orientations
-- Command-line interface for batch processing
-- Web server with UI for uploading and processing images
-- Hash database generation for reference cards
+- Multiplatform support (thanks to Dart)
+- Custom matrix operations and image transformations

 ## Prerequisites